 "The study of creativity in business is somewhat unique in that its singular purpose is to produce superior performance for customers and investors.
 We wrote this book for managers who want to develop their people and practices to be more creative at work.
 What we have seen again and again are businesses desperately trying to make their products, services, and processes more valuable by making them better or new.
 Although leaders acknowledge and invest in creativity, we seldom see creativity hold a credible place in the business development process.

-value.
+We suggest that this is primarily because creativity often fails to create value.
 Today's leaders demand that their employees produce value, and we believe that creativity can be a path to this end."

 See more of Jeffrey DeGraff and Katherine A. Lawrence's work.